Investment Banking Analyst: A True Day in the Life

-Although no job is perfect, I cannot think of any other occupation that provides this much learning opportunity / responsibility / exit opps (@Almost there lol).
+Although no job is perfect, I cannot think of any other occupation that provides this much learning opportunity / responsibility / exit opps.

 No doubt, this is what makes the investment banking analyst position one of the most coveted jobs out of undergrad.
 You pay your dues, and you're rewarded bountifully.
 You're well compensated, provided with excellent exit opportunities, and learn more than you ever have in two brief years.

-There's a lot that goes into compensation (various bonuses, performance, firm).
-Bulge brackets and elite boutiques pay better than boutiques and middle market firms.
+There's a lot that goes into investment banker salary and bonuses (various bonuses, performance, firm).
+Bulge brackets and elite boutiques pay their analysts better than boutiques and middle market firms.
 More detailed compensation information in the later sections.

 If you want to be an investment banker, work will be your life during your stint.
 Even on the weekends, you'll put in work, and when you do have free time, your body will likely feel the overwhelming need to rest and recover.

-There will be many lonely nights spent plugging and chugging numbers inor putting the finishing touch on a PowerPoint.
+- There will be many lonely nights spent plugging and chugging numbers in Excel or putting the finishing touch on a PowerPoint.
 It's not a particularly glorious job, but it's not the work that makes the investment banking position sought after.

-By the way, a boutique is a firm that doesn't offer as many services and has fewer employees than a.
+By the way, a boutique is a firm that doesn't offer as many services and has fewer employees than a bulge bracket.
 The boutique lifestyle ranges wildly.
 Some have tiny groups and deal with sub $1bn deals.
 Others advise on deals north of that and have larger groups.
 Some are small, regional offices - pretty much family businesses - while some have 200 employees and multiple locations.

-On average, boutiques have less deal flow thanand elite boutiques.
-Because of this, boutique hours are far better than the typical investment banking gig.
-Instead of the common 80 hours a week, it's more like 60-70 hours a week.
+On average, boutiques have less deal flow than bulge brackets and elite boutiques.
+Because of this, boutique hours are far better.
+Instead of the common 80 hours a week, it's more like 60-70 hours.

 Getting to the interview with a smaller boutique is very much the same process with any other investment bank.
 Establish connections within a firm, resume drop, on-campus interviews, superdays, you know the drill.

 Unlike the technical focus of a bigger bank with more deal flow, the focus at boutiques is on fit once you get to the interview.
-You'll be asked more.
-As always, make sure you have a few good stories that you can mold to fit common behavioral questions like the following:
+You'll be asked more behavioral questions for fit.

 In addition, make sure you can answer common behavioral questions like why investment banking, what are your interests, and what do you do in your free time?

 Less deal flow typically means lower compensation, but not by much at all.
 There's also the very important factor of hours to consider.
 You may be making slightly less but you put in fewer hours per week.
-For some,hours for prestige makes sense.
+For some, trading hours for prestige makes sense.
 Generally, compensation at a boutique is 10% less than the street average.

 Having quality deal experience (in addition to the obvious: prestige) on your resume is one of the greater appeals of working for bulge bracket or elite boutique.
 Boutique exit opps aren't as good.
 It'll be tougher to break into private equity, hedge funds, or stand out as an MBA candidate because you're competing with people who worked on bigger deals at more prestigious firms.